 - Jesus, the one that everyone knows even if they're only Theme Park Scholars.

 - Also the widow's son at Nain and Jairus' daughter

 - In Book of Ezekiel 37:1-3, Ezekiel is shown a vision of an entire army brought back to life with just their scattered bones for a starting point.

 - In Books of Kings, the prophet Elijah performed one to a widow's child when the latter fell ill, and Elisha did two, one is the son of a Shunammite woman and the other one is done posthumously by having a corpse touched onto the bones of Elisha.

 - According to the Book of Revelation, this will happen with everyone after The End of the World as We Know It.

-- There is also the Beast/Antichrist in the Book of Revelation, who is "slain by the sword", yet is resurrected through the power of Satan and then cons all Non-Believers into worshipping him.
+- There is also the Beast (some interpret it as something close to the trope definition of The Anti-Christ, not simply those who refused to follow Jesus's teaching) in the Book of Revelation, who is "slain by the sword", yet is resurrected through the power of Satan and then cons all non-Christians into worshiping him.

 - Dionysus (known to the Romans as Bacchus) from Classical Mythology pulls this one off as a baby in the Cretan version of the myth (which has Dionysus as the son of Zeus and Persephone, not Semele).
-Hera in a subversion of Infant Immortality sends the Titans to kill Dionysus as a baby, which they do, eating all but his heart.
+Hera sends the Titans to kill Dionysus as a baby, which they do, eating all but his heart.
 Zeus plants the heart in Semele's womb, where it grows back into the infant Dionysus.